midbel/tomlq/README.md

 * comparing value of an option with value of another option somewhere in the same document
 * specify the root element (table, array) from where the query will be executed
 * greedy query
+* specifiy variable in the query with values defined outside of the document and/or the query itself